convertigo/c8oprj-lib-lottie/readme.md

 The LottieFiles component for Convertigo.  use this component to play any lottie .json animation in your apps.

+You also have a sample project using the component.
+To see the demo just play the app.

 For more technical informations : [documentation](./project.md)